aerogo/aero/README.md

 [![Coverage][coverage-image]][coverage-url]
 [![Sponsor][sponsor-image]][sponsor-url]

-Aero is a high-performance web server with a clean API for web development.
+Aero is a high-performance web server with a clean API.

 ## Installation